Curve Review – Is it the best way to combine all your cards?

 Curve fees

-*If spending or withdrawing money at the weekend Curve will take the rate from the last day the market was open (usually Friday 23:59) and apply a surcharge of 0.5% for currency conversions in GBP, USD or EUR and 1.5% for any other currency.
+^If spending or withdrawing money at the weekend Curve will take the rate from the last day the market was open (usually Friday 23:59) and apply a surcharge of 1.00% for any other currency that is not GBP, USD or EUR

 Curve Flex

-Curve Flex is a new Buy Now Pay Later offering from Curve.
-You are able to get a refund for a previous transaction of up to 12 months prior which you can then spread the cost of the transaction over a period of 3,6,9 and 12 months.
+Curve Flex is a Buy Now Pay Later offering from Curve.
+You can get a refund for a previous transaction of up to 12 months prior, which can then be spread over a period of 3, 6, 9 or 12 months.
 The first payment on the instalment plan will be due 30 days after the refund of the original transaction.
+Curve states that those using Curve Flex could be charged 'as little as 14% APR'.

 All personal Curve cardholders can use CurveFlex but this is subject to rigorous credit and affordability checks.
 Curve checking your affordability and creditworthiness will not affect your credit score but setting up an instalment plan will result in a hard credit search and could therefore impact your credit score.